 The exporting status of the firms is represented by 16 exclusive dummy variables.
-The types of the firms that these dummy variables take the value 1 are as follows: Never, firms that do not export in both periods; Always\g\X, firms export only goods in both periods; Always\s\X, firms that export only services in both periods; Always\both, firms that export both goods and services in both periods; Starter\g\X, firms that do not export in the first period and start exporting only goods in the second period; Starter\s\X, firms that do not export in the first period and start exporting only services in the second period; Starter\both, firms that do not export in the first period and start exporting both goods and services in the second period; Stopper\g\X, firms that export only goods in the first period and stop exporting in the second period; Stopper\s\X, firms that export only services in the first period and stop exporting in the second period; Stopper\both, firms that export both goods and services in the first period and stop exporting both in the second period; Switcher\both\2\g\X, firms that export both goods and services in the first period and switch to exporting only goods in the second period; Switcher\both\2\s\X, firms that export both goods and services in the first period and switch to exporting only services in the second period; Switcher\g\X\2\both, firms that export only goods in the first period and switch to exporting both goods and services in the second period; Switcher\s\X\2\both, firms that export only services in the first period and switch to exporting both goods and services in the second period; $Jumper\g\X\2\s\X$ , firms that export only goods in the first period and switch to exporting only services in the second period; and Jumper\s\X\2\g\X, firms that export only services in the first period and switch to exporting only goods in the second period.
 The matrix presentation of the exporting status dummy variables is given in Table 2.
+For the exporting status of the firm two time periods are considered, t (first time period) and t+1 (second time period).
+The types of the firms that these dummy variables take the value 1 are as follows: Never, firms that do not export in both periods; Always_g_X, firms export only goods in both periods; Always_s_X, firms that export only services in both periods; Always_both, firms that export both goods and services in both periods; Starter_g_X, firms that do not export in the first period and start exporting only goods in the second period; Starter_s_X, firms that do not export in the first period and start exporting only services in the second period; Starter_both, firms that do not export in the first period and start exporting both goods and services in the second period; Stopper_g_X, firms that export only goods in the first period and stop exporting in the second period; Stopper_s_X, firms that export only services in the first period and stop exporting in the second period; Stopper_both, firms that export both goods and services in the first period and stop exporting both in the second period; Switcher_both_2_g_X, firms that export both goods and services in the first period and switch to exporting only goods in the second period; Switcher_both_2_s_X, firms that export both goods and services in the first period and switch to exporting only services in the second period; Switcher_g_X_2_both, firms that export only goods in the first period and switch to exporting both goods and services in the second period; Switcher_s_X_2_both, firms that export only services in the first period and switch to exporting both goods and services in the second period; Jumper_g_X_2_s_X, firms that export only goods in the first period and switch to exporting only services in the second period; and Jumper_s_X_2_g_X, firms that export only services in the first period and switch to exporting only goods in the second period.